Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Trend analysis shows a large number of similar incidents.
 - [ ] A user requests delivery of a laptop.
 - [ ] A monitoring tool detects a change of state for a service.
-- [ ] 'Continual improvement' needs to prioritize an improvement opportunity.
+- [ ] Continual Improvement needs to prioritize an improvement opportunity.

 **[⬆ Back to Top](#table-of-contents)**